On this page

 Call us on 133177 inside Australia between 9 am and 5 pm AEST (except Victorian public holidays).

 Note: Feedback received through Social media is not treated as formal feedback for response and reporting purposes.

 Help with translating and interpreting

-The Translating and Interpreting Service (TIS National) is an interpreting service provided by us to:
+The Translating and Interpreting Service (TIS National) is an interpreting service we provide to help:

-- help people who do not speak English in their daily lives
+- people who do not speak English in their daily lives

-- help agencies and businesses to communicate with their non-English speaking clients.
+- agencies and businesses to communicate with their non-English speaking clients.